-Begin your quest by making a list of things you spend money on – such as groceries, entertainment and utilities.
-Now use that as your guide for trying to cut back a little - because even small things can make a big difference.
+Begin by making a list of things you spend money on – such as gas, groceries, entertainment and utilities.
+There are solutions available that allow you to view all of your accounts and transactions and make it easy to organize your expenses such as our budgeting tool within online banking or one of the many free budgeting websites and apps.
+Seeing all your spending in one place can make it easier to identify areas you could cut back a little - because even small things can make a big difference.

 - Turn your thermostat up a bit in the summer or down in the winter.

 - Turn off lights and appliances when you leave home or aren’t in a room.

 - Shop around for insurance, just be sure you aren't sacrificing coverage for cost.

 - Cancel unused memberships or subscriptions.

 - Consider cutting back on the number of times you eat out, or order water with your meal instead of specialty drinks.

 - Look at your TV, internet, phone and streaming services and ask yourself where you could cut back.